 all fragile roofing must be identified at the worksite.
 Fragile roof signage must be fixed to the walls of buildings where access can be made to fragile roofs.
 Signs should be made of sheet metal or other approved material that is at least 600 mm by 450 mm with wording and layout as shown (refer to diagram below).
 Signage shall comply with AS 1319 Rules for the design and use of safety signs for the occupational environment).

+Refer to Fragile Roofing Guidelines (036G) for specific information.

 Administrative controls